by Rebecca Holland

 It’s impossible to take in all of Vienna’s history and culture in one weekend, but a couple of days immersed in some of the world’s most beautiful buildings or coziest cafes sounds like the perfect way to spend a chilly January weekend to me.

-We stayed at the 25 Hours Hotel, a fun, youthful hotel with a great bar, photo booth downstairs, large breakfast, and circus-themed rooms.
+Stay at the 25 Hours Hotel, a fun, youthful hotel with a great bar, photo booth downstairs, large breakfast, and circus-themed rooms.
 My favorite part?
 The giant bathtub that I could sink into and warm up in after a long day of exploring in frigid temperatures.
-It’s in the perfect location too!
+It’s in the perfect central location too.

 If you’re staying at the 25 Hours Hotel or another one nearby, you can walk most places.
 Uber is easy for getting elsewhere, as are taxis.
 Vienna’s public transport covers the entire city and is meant to be user friendly.
 If you’re planning on visiting lots of sights, the Vienna Card, which includes museum discounts and free public transport, might be a good investment.